 Is it normal to feel anxious?

-This will become ‘the new normal’ for a period.
 What we need to do as individuals working within healthcare is recognise that pacing ourselves as much as possible will be of benefit to others and to ourselves.
 It is important to be patient with our colleagues and ourselves as we adapt and learn new ways of delivering care.
 Symptoms of anxiety can be both physical and mental.
 For more information on anxiety, visit the www.mentalhealth.org.uk website.

 Top five tips to help manage anxiety